 Why we collect personal information

 Broadly, we collect personal information to provide the financial products and services we offer and to manage our rights and obligations in relation to those products and services.
-We also collect personal information to enable us to:
+We may also collect personal information for secondary purposes such as to enable us to develop, establish and administer alliances and other arrangements with other organisations in relation to the promotion and administration of our functions.

 • develop and identify products and services that may interest you;